adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

 from("resource") function print(message: String);
 ```

+## Semantics

-**These declarations will only be allowed in the global scope, to prevent stories that touch.**
+-  **These declarations will only be allowed in the global scope to prevent stories that touch**.

 ## Resource Types